matter-labs/era-compiler-solidity/docs/01-installation.md

 ```

 > [!TIP]
-> The built executable will appear at `./target/release/zksolc` directory, where you can run it directly or move to another place.
+> The *zksolc* executable will appear at `./target/release/zksolc`, where you can run it directly or move to another place.